 What we do

 We provide legal assistance and representation for cases where people and organisations are in trouble with the law for living out their faith.
 By providing this practical help, we also set freedom-protecting legal precedents.

-We provide training students and practitioners, we equip lawyers to preserve and develop good law.
+We provide training for students and practitioners, we equip lawyers to preserve and develop good law.

 We are growing an alliance of lawyers and experts sharing their respective knowledge for the furtherance of these aims.